tucsonmesh/tucsonmesh-docs/docs/hardware/omnitik.md

 Along with the [Ubiquity LightBeam AC Gen 2](litebeam.md), this is what most users have on their roofs.

+We typically refer to this device as an "Omni."

 This device runs MikroTik RouterOS, so it may be useful to consult the [RouterOS documentation](https://help.mikrotik.com/docs/).
 We've also started compiling documentation about common tasks in RouterOS in [RouterOS Tips](../guides/routeros-tips.md).

 ## Resetting